FTSE slumps again after Brexit vote; banks hit seven-year low

 "Against the backdrop of an already slowing UK economy, Brexit anxiety could precipitate a large enough reduction in consumer and business spending to tip the UK economy into recession."

-British financial stocks declined the most, with the sector index .FTNMX8350 falling 7.7 percent to a seven-year low.
-Royal Bank of Scotland (RBS.L) dropped 25 percent and Barclays (BARC.L) 18.7 percent, hit by broker downgrades and by JP Morgan's cutting its rating on all domestic banks.
-The mid-cap bank Shawbrook (SHAW.L) plummeted 30 percent.
+British financial stocks declined the most, with the sector index falling 7.7 percent to a seven-year low.
+Royal Bank of Scotland dropped 25 percent and Barclays 18.7 percent, hit by broker downgrades and by JP Morgan's cutting its rating on all domestic banks.
+The mid-cap bank Shawbrook plummeted 30 percent.

 "The UK's vote to leave the EU will drive tectonic plate shifts in European bank investing.
 We move to a slow growth/modestly recessionary scenario for UK banks," analysts at Jefferies said in a note, downgrading RBS to "hold" and Barclays to "underperform".